yuntongSH/QRT-Stock-Return-Prediction/README.md

 ```

 ### 3. Run the Notebook
-Open `Benchmark QRT.ipynb` using Jupyter Notebook or VS Code, and run all cells step-by-step.
+Open `QRT Stock Return Prediction Notebook.ipynb` using Jupyter Notebook or VS Code, and run all cells step-by-step.

 ### 4. Prepare the Dataset
 Ensure the input data files (`x_train.csv`, `y_train.csv`, and `x_test.csv`) are located in the same directory as the notebook.